themachinethatgoesping/themachinethatgoesping/docs/source/index.rst

 themachinethatgoesping
 **********************

-**themachinethatgoesping** (short: **Ping**) aims at enabling advanced processing of multibeam and singlebeam echosounder data.
+**themachinethatgoesping** (short: **Ping**) is created to enable advanced processing of multibeam and singlebeam echosounder data.
-Core components of this library are implemented in C++ (for performance) and are then exposed as high level python interfaces (for usability).
+Core components of this library are implemented in C++ (for performance) and then exposed as high level python interfaces (for usability).
-On top of the core, many libraries, tools and applications will be implemented in Python directly, making use of the fast prototyping features of this language.
+On top of the core, many libraries, tools and applications are implemented in Python directly, making use of the fast prototyping features of this language.

-More will follow soon.
+Ping is still in early stage.
 If you are interested in our plans and time line, contact me: peter.urban@ugent.be

 .. admonition:: Note
    :class: important

-   This project is in early stage; at the moment it is just a powerful raw data reader for Kongsberg .all/.wcd and Simard .raw data.
-   However you can already get a glimpse of what ping will be like and e.g. plot some simple echograms or extract the navigation data from the raw files (see tutorials repository)
+   Ping is still in early stage.
+If you are interested in our plans and time line, contact me: peter.urban@ugent.be

 .. _where_to_start: